crystal11111/Scheduling-CSP-Solver/README.md

 # Scheduling-CSP-Solver

+---

+The project is organized in the following files:
+- csp.py: Contains the core CSP class and search methods.
+- constraints.py: Contains functions for all hard constraints.
+- preferences.py: Contains functions for soft constraint scoring.
+- main.py: Builds the scheduling problem instance and runs the solver.

+---

 The basic setting of the problem:

 - There are two academic terms and each term has courses that run either MWF (Monday/Wednesday/Friday) or TTH (Tuesday/Thursday).